 In order to develop an effective maintenance management plan, it’s important to outline detailed preventive maintenance procedures and schedules as well as establish standards for measuring performance and improving efficiency.
 Standard preventive maintenance lists and charts that your software vendor provides should only be used as a guideline to start.
 You must develop a preventive maintenance process that is unique to your organization.

 2. Get all stakeholders involved

-EAM/CMMS software alone will not make your preventive maintenance program successful.
+EAM/CMMS software alone will not improve preventive maintenance programs.
 In order to achieve an effective maintenance management process, you must refine the software to fit your process and get stakeholders involved to ensure that the software meets everyone’s needs.

 3. Evaluate your current strengths and weaknesses

 Prior to implementing new maintenance software, evaluate your current preventive maintenance plan’s strengths and weaknesses to determine what your organization’s most pressing needs are.
 Factors to consider include preventive maintenance and work procedures, equipment history, inventory, and maintenance costs.

 A preventive maintenance checklist consists of step-by-step instructions for maintenance technicians to follow when completing a preventive maintenance job.
 A comprehensive preventive maintenance checklist also shows what preventive maintenance work was performed on a given asset and allows maintenance technicians to provide feedback to the planner and supervisor.
 The feedback that maintenance technicians provide on a preventive maintenance checklist is valuable and can help improve future work orders.

 EAM/CMMS software generates automated reminders and preventive maintenance work orders.
 However, it can be challenging for maintenance technicians to balance preventive maintenance work orders on a combination of assets that includes new equipment and old, poorly running equipment.
 Maintenance technicians are more likely to ignore new equipment since it’s running smoothly and focus on fixing older equipment instead.